Azure/DAICE_DateEstateDevOps/readme.md

 * Create an Artifact from the Azure DevOps git repo and name it `_datafactory_resources`.
   * Select the `adf_publish` branch and the latest commit.
+  * You might not see the adf_publish branch as it requires a Dev data factory to have connected with your Azure DevOps repo.
+  * Consider setting up your Dev Data Factory first with [Git Integration](https://docs.microsoft.com/en-us/azure/data-factory/source-control#author-with-azure-repos-git-integration) and publishing the changes on your master branch.
 * Create an Artifact from the Azure DevOps git repo and name it `_code`.
   * Select the `master` branch and the latest commit.
 * Create an Artifact from the Azure DevOps Build and name it `_database`.